 3. Dig into Customer Mindset Within Each Interaction.

 You want to put yourself in the “customer shoes” and identify the emotions they feel along the journey.
 To do this effectively, I recommend leveraging tools to guide you through the process.
-While there are many templates available on the internet, I especially like one that Carol Bruehs shares in her classes.
-There are a few university-based CX courses that teach journey mapping among other topics.
-Contact me for recommendations and a 20% discount code that I used, and you can too.
+While there are many templates available on the internet, I like one that Carol Buehrens shares in her university classes.
+You can download a free copy of her journey map template below.